A brief history of the Hillsborough disaster and justice campaigner Anne Williams

 With 96 deaths and 766 injuries, Hillsborough remains the worst sporting disaster in British history.

-Later this year, a new ITV drama Anne will explore justice campaigner Anne Williams’ attempt to find out the truth about what happened, after she refused to believe the official record of her 15-year-old son Kevin’s death at Hillsborough.
+A new ITV drama Anne will explore justice campaigner Anne Williams' attempt to find out the truth about what happened, after she refused to believe the official record of her 15-year-old son Kevin’s death at Hillsborough.

 Here, sports historian Simon Inglis explains how the Hillsborough disaster unfolded and why the legal battle to prove that Liverpool fans were unlawfully killed took more than 27 years…